-In addition to the "Ferrovial, Natural Capital" program, the company develops different projects related to biodiversity, aiming both to evaluate and mitigate the impact on the natural spaces or ecosystems affected by its activity, and to anticipate market trends and the case being, take advantage of the opportunities that arise.
+In addition to our “Ferrovial, Natural Capital” program, the company develops different projects related to biodiversity.
+The aim is to evaluate and mitigate the impact on the natural spaces and ecosystems affected by our activity, anticipate market trends and take advantage of potential opportunities.

-Ferrovial Works with a range of scientific institutions (CSIC, Universidad Rey Juan Carlos de Madrid, USAL) to develop a corporate-scale methodology to measure the company’s impact on natural capital and therefore on biodiversity.
+We work with a range of scientific institutions (CSIC, Universidad Rey Juan Carlos de Madrid, USAL) to develop a corporate-scale methodology to measure our company’s impact on natural capital and therefore on biodiversity.

-This is occurring within the framework of a project known as Corporate Ecosystem Valuation, which introduces the concepts of natural capital, ecosystem services and biodiversity as elements for assessing the dependence and impact of companies on them from a qualitative, quantitative and monetary standpoint
+This occurs within the framework of a project known as Corporate Ecosystem Valuation, which introduces the concepts of natural capital, ecosystem services and biodiversity as elements for assessing our organization’s dependence and impact on those concepts from a qualitative, quantitative and monetary standpoint

-The aim is to make available a contrasted and replicable evaluation method applicable to all activities, which can serve as a tool for decision-making, incorporating the No net loss criterion.
+The goal is to provide a distinct and replicable evaluation method applicable to all activities, which can then serve as a tool for decision-making and incorporates the no net loss criterion.

-This tool will enable correct application of the mitigation hierarchy, with the intention of not only restoring or offsetting impacts on ecosystems, but also avoiding and minimizing them.
-Once it has been designed, trialling of the methodology will commence on specific contracts and, following this process, it will be automated so that evaluation is completed systematically.
+This tool will enable correct application of the mitigation hierarchy with the intention of restoring and offsetting impacts on ecosystems, while preventing and minimizing the level of those impacts.
+Once the appropriate method has been designed, a trial will commence on specific contracts.
+After the trial, the method will be automated so that evaluation is completed systematically.

-Ferrovial also participates in the public-private partnership Iniciativa Española Empresa y Biodiversidad (Spanish Business and Biodiversity Initiative) project with Fundación Biodiversidad and the Ministry for Ecological Transition.
+We also participate in the public-private partnership Iniciativa Española Empresa y Biodiversidad (Spanish Business and Biodiversity Initiative) project with Fundación Biodiversidad and the Ministry for Ecological Transition.

-Ferrovial is also a partner of WWF, with whom it produced the Guide for Timber Procurement.
+We are also a partner of WWF, with whom we produced the Guide for Timber Procurement.
 This guide features references and a range of resources and tools geared towards aiding adaption to the changes taking place in the sector for legal and responsible trade in forest resources.
-The final aim is to become able to establish traceability procedures which guarantee the legal origin of timber resources, thereby ensuring their conservation.
-In 2011, Ferrovial signed up to a commitment for responsible procurement of timber products in spite of the fact that the volume of such products is of low significance to the company when compared to other types of materials (it is viewed as a critical material due to its nature).
-Ferrovial-Agromán is the Group’s largest consumer of this type of products.
-In the case of Ferrovial Agromán, in order to ensure compliance with targets set, an in-house procedure operates so as to guarantee the origin of timber used by its suppliers on-site.
+The final aim is to establish traceability procedures which can guarantee the legal origin of timber resources, thereby ensuring their conservation.
+In 2011, we signed a commitment for responsible procurement of timber products in spite of the fact that the volume of such products is of low significance to our company when compared to other types of materials, even though it is viewed as a critical material due to its nature.
+Since Ferrovial Agroman is the group’s largest consumer of these types of products, and to ensure compliance with the targets set, this division uses an in-house procedure to guarantee the origin of timber used by its suppliers on-site.